 The yield of existing farmland can be increased through intensive farming to feed our rapidly growing population.
 This approach is characterized by reliance on mechanization, pesticides and chemical fertilizers.
 Such practices can be associated with soil erosion or depletion.
 According to the World Wildlife Fund, the land used and abandoned in the last 50 years globally may be equal to the amount of land used today.
 As well, the agricultural runoff of excess fertilizers is one of the main causes of eutrophication, which depletes waters from oxygen and results in significant negative impacts for marine life.

 Deforestation in turn leads to a reduced ability to capture CO2, thus exasperating the greenhouse gas problem.
-Tropical rainforests in South America are responsible for producing 20 percent of the Earth's oxygen.
 Deforestation is also strongly associated with loss of habitat and extinctions.
-Agriculture, as mentioned above, is responsible for about 80% of global deforestation.
+Agriculture, as mentioned above, is responsible for nearly 80% of global deforestation.
 Another 14 percent is attributed to logging, 5 percent to firewood collection, and the balance resulting from other causes.

 Human population increase is related to all of these deforestation pressures.
 More people means we need more food, more wood products, and more firewood.

 Eutrophication causes the dense growth of plant life that consumes oxygen, resulting in the death of aquatic animals.
 Other major sources of eutrophication are industry and sewage disposal--both related to population growth.
-The cost of mediating eutrophication in the U.S. is over $2.2 billion annually.
+The cost of mediating eutrophication in the U.S., in 2013, was estimated at over over $2.2 billion annually.
 Recent research points out that there are other important impacts other than food production, such as clothing and manufactured good production.
-Cotton or linen production, for example, can involve direct agricultural impacts associated with growing crops.
-The use of fossil fuel for electrical production to power factories also creates NOx emissions, which can ultimately be absorbed by oceans to increase their nutrient load.
+Cotton or linen production, for example, can involve direct agricultural impacts.
+The use of fossil fuel for electrical production to power factories also creates combustion byproduct emissions, which can ultimately be absorbed by oceans through rainwater.

 Loss of Fresh Water